Algiers is the capital, commercial hub, and cultural center of Algeria.

 - Dar Hassan Pacha is one of the oldest and grandest mansions in the city.

 - Jardin d’Essai is one of the world’s largest natural hothouses.
 The project was started by the French to test which crops would grow best here.
 It has been developed after independence and is one of the most beautiful parks of the city.

-- The Museum of Popular Arts and Traditions is located in a beautiful Ottoman era palace in one of the more accessible parts of Casbah and contains a very edifying collection of Algerian arts and craft.
+- The Museum of Popular Arts and Traditions is located in a beautiful Ottoman-era palace in one of the more accessible parts of Casbah and contains a very edifying collection of Algerian arts and crafts.

 - The Makam Echahid is one of the most well-known monuments of the city.
 It celebrates the sacrifices of an unknown martyr.
 Three massive concrete palm fronds signifying agriculture, industry, and culture, represent the three pillars that make Algeria great.